 The Dreaded Nail Trim

-Many dogs fear a nail trim more than any other procedure.
-It can be a real struggle for the dog and those like me that attempt it. ( see me here ) That fear can spill over to include veterinary hospital visits for any reason.
-The roots of a dog’s nails are exquisitely sensitive.
-Compounding that is the fact that few dogs get enough exercise on hard surfaces to keep their nails a proper length naturally.
-Further compounding the situation is that it is practically impossible to visualize the sensitive nail root in dogs with black toenails.
+Few dogs get enough exercise on hard surfaces to naturally keep their nails the proper length.
+Dogs fear nail trims more than any other procedure.
+It can be a real struggle for the dog and those like me that attempt it. (see here) That fear can spill over to include veterinary hospital visits for any reason.
+The quick of a dog’s nails are exquisitely sensitive.
+Compounding that is the fact that Further compounding the situation is that it is practically impossible to visualize the sensitive nail root in dogs with black toenails.
 It only takes one accidental clip into the quick of the nail to give dogs a lifelong fear of having their nails cut.
 For dogs that will tolerate the whine of an electric nail grinder, I suggest you trim your dog’s nails at home a little at a time at frequent intervals rather than bringing the pet to an animal hospital.
 If you are not up to that, discuss the situation with a trusted groomer.
 You don’t go to your doctor for a manicure and there is really no reason for most dogs to go to their veterinarian to have their nails trimmed – short of requiring injected sedation to perform the procedure.

 Fear of Going Up and Down Stairs

 The first thing to do when you have a dog that hesitates to climb stairs is to take it to your veterinarian to be sure the problem is not related to joint, leg or spinal pain.
 Poor vision can also be responsible for hesitancy.
 When you are certain that it is not some physical infirmity causing your dog to put on the breaks as it approaches stair steps, consider if it is a dog that never encountered stairs as a puppy.
 Perhaps a shelter dog or one that lived exclusively in a run or one story ranch home.